 Should flying sound like the best option for you, I recommend booking travel from Beijing to Xi’an via Ctrip/Trip.com, which has some of the best prices in my experience.

-The biggest perk from traveling by sleeper train is that it is incredibly budget friendly.
-Although the costs are similar to the bullet train – especially if you opt for a soft sleeper ticket – you save a night’s worth of hotel expenses with the overnight train.
+The biggest perk from traveling in a sleeper car is that it is incredibly budget friendly.
+Although the costs are similar to the high-speed options – especially if you opt for a soft sleeper ticket – you save a night’s worth of hotel expenses with the overnight option.

 You can also save more money by opting for a hard sleeper ticket, which lacks the luxury of a private compartment and has six beds in a single space rather than four.